 Death to the Stock Photo aims to eliminate the boring, inauthentic images available from most stock photo websites and databases with an offering that’s much like today’s popular monthly subscription box model.
 When you sign up, you’ll receive a monthly batch of high-resolution photos that cover a wide range of subject matter—so you can find the perfect visual metaphor or individual photos for your presentation.

 Each pack explores a different theme with 20+ photos, which are edited and refined by Death to the Stock’s production team before being dropped into your account library.
 Their homepage also offers a few free image packs if you want to give them a whirl without the commitment.
-Here are a few photos from their Craft collection:
+Here are a few good images for presentations from their Craft collection:

 2. New Old Stock